 Nope, what I love even more than a quick fix is real solutions.
 I'm talking about solutions that don't just mask the signs of hormone imbalance, but they actually deal with the REAL reason you are exhausted and irritable and wondering why you feel like you are falling apart when you are only 34 years old.

 When it comes to fixing your hormones and ditching the fatigue of a sluggish thyroid and overworked adrenals, there is something that most women don't really understand about their hormone health, and it's keeping them from really fixing their hormones and feeling their best.

 Heres the thing you need to know: Your hormones aren't the problem.
 Not really.

-Instead, your hormones are simply caught in the cross-fire of a damage digestive tract, an overworked immune system and sluggish detoxification brought on by chronic inflammation, resulting from one (or more) of the 7 underlying causes of hormone imbalance.
+Instead, your hormones are simply caught in the cross-fire of a damaged digestive tract, an overworked immune system and a sluggish detoxification system brought on by chronic inflammation, resulting from one (or more) of the seven underlying causes of hormone imbalance.